kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Still, currently namespaced policies can exercise *some* of the host capabilities, those that aren't gated by the `spec.contextAwareResources`
-field: `can_i` capability, sigstore capabilities, container registry capabilities, dns lookup, cryptographic capabilities, and others in the future.
+field: `can_i` capability, sigstore capabilities, container registry capabilities, DNS lookup, cryptographic capabilities, and others in the future.
-Some of these could be abused to perform reconnaissance or information disclosure attacks of some type: `can_i`, sigstore, container registry, dns lookup, and possible future ones.
+Some of these could be abused to perform reconnaissance or information disclosure attacks of some type: `can_i`, sigstore, container registry, DNS lookup, and possible future ones.

 ## User Stories